Learning Task-Specific Dynamics to Improve Whole-Body Control: RELATED WORK

-Optimization-based inverse dynamics control has become a very popular method to control legged robots \cite{Herzog2016,Stephens2010,DeDonato2015,escande-ijrr-14} as it allows to directly specify control objectives for multiple tasks, while ensuring priorities between tasks and important constraint satisfaction (actuation limits, friction cones, etc).
+Optimization-based inverse dynamics control has become a very popular method to control legged robots \cite{Herzog2016,Stephens2010,escande-ijrr-14} as it allows to directly specify control objectives for multiple tasks, while ensuring priorities between tasks and constraint satisfaction (actuation limits, friction cones, etc).
 The redundancy of a complex robot such as a humanoid can therefore be optimally exploited.
-It is also possible to compute optimal feedback gains in a receding horizon manner directly in task space by leveraging the task reduced dynamics \cite{Kuindersma:2013tz,Herzog2016,Herzog:2015vy} Such methods have remarkable capabilities, but are often limited by modeling errors which necessitate to significantly increase feedback gains which leads to very stiff behaviors.
+It is also possible to compute optimal feedback gains in a receding horizon manner directly in task space by leveraging the task reduced dynamics \cite{Kuindersma:2013tz,Herzog2016,Herzog:2015vy}.
+Such methods have remarkable capabilities, but are often limited by modeling errors which necessitate to significantly increase feedback gains, which is either very limited by the effective control bandwidth or leads to very stiff behaviors.

 Some approaches, as far back as \cite{schaal94}, have proposed to learn task-specific dynamic models that can then be used to synthesize control laws.
 Iterative methods to compute locally optimal control policies have, for example, recently been used with such learned models \cite{Levine2014}.
 Iterative repetitions of the process are then used to collect additional data and re-learn a new policy \cite{Deisenroth2011,Levine2014}.
 In these approaches, the learned models and resulting control policies operate on the whole robot.
 It is therefore not clear how other tasks and additional constraints can be incorporated without impairing the resulting behaviors.

-In this paper, we learn task-specific feedforward models which take into account the error in dynamic models during task execution and combine them with a QP-based inverse dynamics controller.
+In this paper, we learn task-specific feedforward models which take into account the error in dynamic models during task execution and combine them with a Quadratic Programming (QP) based inverse dynamics controller.
 This allows to significantly improve task tracking while creating more compliant behaviors.